furyd/ReservoirDevs.Swashbuckle.AspNetCore/README.md

-    "BasePath": "<<OPTIONAL: a specific basePath to include in the Swagger output>>", "Host": "<<OPTIONAL: a specific host to include in the Swagger output>>", "Output": "<<OPTIONAL: absolute path of the directory to emit the files>>", "SwaggerDoc": "<<OPTIONAL: name of the swagger doc you want to retrieve, as configured in your startup class>>" }
+    "BasePath": "<<OPTIONAL: a specific basePath to include in the Swagger output>>", "Host": "<<OPTIONAL: a specific host to include in the Swagger output>>", "Output": "<<OPTIONAL: absolute path of the directory to emit the files>>", "ApplicationSettingsDirectory": "<<OPTIONAL: absolute path of the directory where the application settings are stored - defaults to assembly folder>>", "SwaggerDoc": "<<OPTIONAL: name of the swagger doc you want to retrieve, as configured in your startup class>>" }
 ```